-The Expansion of Telemedicine in Plastic Surgery and The Rest of Medicine in the Age of the Coronavirus
+The Expansion of Telemedicine in Plastic Surgery

 A nonpartisan group of 30 senators urged leadership to make permanent the expansion of telehealth services that has been undertaken during the coronavirus pandemic.
 Telemedicine has been of great benefit to Americans during the pandemic, when doctors and patients have been separated.
 Telemedicine has grown in popularity during the coronavirus pandemic as a safe alternative to in-person visits.